 Re:new Artisans are refugee women who have survived war, persecution, or political conflict and have resettled in the United States.
 Re:new provides free training and flexible employment to refugee women from different countries.
 Since our founding in 2009, Re:new has served over 140 refugee women from all over the world.

 Fatma has been at Re:new since 2009 when she enrolled in Re:new's first sewing class.
 She is known for her quality sewing skills, gentle character and caring nature.
-In addition to developing new handbag concepts for the store, Fatma is the studio manager and a mentor to the team of Artisans.
+In addition to developing new handbag concepts for the store, Fatma is the cutting manager and a mentor to the team of Artisans.